austinrovge/austinrovge.com/README.md

 This starts a `nodejs` server on port `80` which will serve the client with the index.html file, and redirect any requests for any other path back to the index.html file.
 The server is run using the package `forever` which will restart the server five times after crashing.

-The server can then be stopped with the command
+The server can then be stopped with the command:

 ``` bash
 $ yarn run stop
 ```

 #### Development
-Alternatively, a development server can be spun up with
+Alternatively, a development server can be spun up with:

 ``` bash
 $ yarn run local
 ```

-This starts a `nodejs` server on port `8080` which the developer can then test things with.
+This starts a `nodejs` server on port `8080` which the developer can then test on.

-### Future Development
+### Backlog
 * ~~Either use a node server or continue with NGINX config for redirecting to the index.html file~~
 * Transitions
-* Implement redux in a way that is natural and not forced
 * Get rid of bootstrap
-* Fix CSS to be what is expected in a react project?
+* Fix CSS to be what is expected in a react project? (embedded in files)
 * Fix error with server available routes?
-* Unexpected tag '<'/unexpected MIME type/viewing resume.pdf
+* Unexpected tag '<'/unexpected MIME type/viewing content